-What we learned about automated film-analysis essay evaluations
+What have we learned about automated film-analysis essay evaluations?

 Remember that this was an early pilot of the system.
 Though we are optimistic that automated formative essay evaluations are likely to become a more common feature of ESL instruction in the future, this was simply a proof-of-concept experiment.
 We see this as encouraging evidence that there could be a place for automated essay scoring for formative purposes in our own courses.
 There is still a lot to learn.

 Frank shared some of his own observations with me.
 He told me that his score of each student’s essay did not exactly match the score generated by the VWT.
 The system cannot tell the difference between meaningful reflections on a film and well-structured blather.

 Frank also told me that the volume of feedback (four 8.5 x 11 inch pages at a time) was overwhelming for some students.
 Some students told Frank that they just wanted the system to tell them what to do next.
 This remark prompted me to ask my programmer to put the comments into collapsed accordion sections showing just the score for each of the four dimensions of evaluation: content and structure, vocabulary, language accuracy, and scholarship.
 In some cases, we just want the headlines of the news and not all the details all at once, right?

 In the first iteration of the evaluation system, the comments were all regular black text.
 Since then, I have colour-coded the feedback so that green comments indicate 100%, black comments come with scores of 60%-90%, and red comments are for scores that less than 60%.
 In this way, students get a better sense of what requires immediate attention.